decred/dcrdocs/docs/wallets/spv.md

 - Light wallets do not validate the information they receive by checking the blockchain directly - they have to blindly trust the information provided by the central server.

-These concerns do not apply to SPV wallets because they connect directly to the decentralised, peer-to-peer Decred network.
+These concerns do not apply to SPV wallets because they connect directly to the decentralized, peer-to-peer Decred network.
 They upload no private data to remote nodes and they discover their own transactions by inspecting the blockchain directly.

 ## Are there any disadvantages?